-As at 31 December 2022 the Group was liable for financing of its 6.67% share in the tax liabilities of SCPC, namely Azerbaijani income tax, Georgian income tax and Georgian minimum tax liabilities.
+As at 31 December 2024 the Group was liable for financing of its 21.02% share (31 December 2023: 21.02% share) in the tax liabilities of SCPC, namely Azerbaijani income tax, Georgian income tax and Georgian minimum tax liabilities.

-According to the provisions of the SD PSA, contractor parties are liable for profit taxes.
-However, according to the SD PSA, respective government entity of the Republic of Azerbaijan is liable for payment of profit taxes of each contractor party from the proceeds from sales of crude oil and natural gas.
-Therefore, the Group does not recognise profit taxes and related revenue in the consolidated statement of comprehensive income.
+According to the provisions of the SD PSA, Contractor Parties are liable for profit taxes.
+However, according to the SD PSA, respective government entity of the Republic of Azerbaijan is liable for payment of profit taxes of each Contractor Party from the proceeds from sales of crude oil and natural gas.
+Therefore, the Group does not recognise respective profit taxes and related revenue in the consolidated statement of comprehensive income.